guidocioni/icon_globe/README.md

 ${parallel} -j 6 ${python} ::: "${scripts[@]}" ::: "${projections[@]}"
 ```
 Note that the data are processed using the original icosahedral grid.
+Note that every Python script used for plotting has an option `debug=True` to allow some testing of the script before pushing it to production.
+When this option is activated the PNG figure will not be produced and the script will not be parallelized.
+Instead just 1 timestep will be processed and the figure will be shown in a window using the matplotlib backe
+nd, thus easing the process of correcting details.

 ## Upload of the pictures
 PNG pictures are uploaded to a FTP server defined in `ncftp` bookmarks.